 - Which campaigns, departments, and individual contributors are producing the most value for the enterprise?

-This ability to “connect the dots” between tools, people, process, and profitability shows operational teams what activities are most effective and how to optimize the team’s organizational structure and priorities.
+This ability to “connect the dots” between tools, people, process, and profitability shows operational teams what activities are most effective allowing them to prioritize and optimize.

 The impact to Adobe’s Platform Architecture